GiaoSuD/Or-Agent/README.md

 cp .env.example .env
 ```

-Edit the `.env` file with your API keys:
+Make sure to set up the `.env` file with your API keys:

 ```
 # OpenAI API configuration